JSorngard/zalgo_codec/README.md

 # Links
 The [original post](https://www.reddit.com/r/ProgrammerHumor/comments/yqof9f/the_most_upvoted_comment_picks_the_next_line_of/ivrd9ur/?context=3) where the python code was first presented together with the above explanation.

+# Warning
+The file encoding functions have been removed in this version, as I want this crate to only be the codec.